 Seattle-Tacoma Int'l Airport (SEA) is the closest major airport to Whidbey Island with numerous options for most domestic and international routes.
 Whidbey SeaTac Airport Shuttle provides frequent service from SEA to all points on Whidbey Island.

-Alaska and United airlines serve Everett's Paine Field (PAE) with direct service from many major western US cities.
+Alaska Airlines has flights into Everett's Paine Field (PAE) with direct service from many major western US cities.

 Bellingham (BLI) and Vancouver B.C., Canada (YVR) may also be a viable option depending on your departure city.